Shakespeare the economist.

 Beneath the poetry lurks a mind uncannily alert to the costs and benefits of every human transaction.

-I am happy to bring you a guest post from the splendid who writes , all about Shakespeare and economics.
+I am happy to bring you a guest post from the splendid Rohit Krishnan who writes Strange Loop Canon, all about Shakespeare and economics.

 Paid subscribers can join this chat thread about Pride and Prejudice.
 The book club meets on 16th February.
 The next Shakespeare book club is 23rd February.
 We are discussing The Comedy of Errors.
 I strongly recommend watching this version from the Globe.